tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 Feb 23th/ Facebook Group (Online)

 ####Highlights:
-- Decided to divide the team into backend and front end team where the front end are tasked with most of the Phase 1 and back-end people are tasked with task 3 ( large time required) aspect
+- Decided to divide the team into back-end and front-end team
+- Both teams given their tasks and goals for Phase 1 and 2
-- Planned to meet in couple of days with some coding done for their respective positions.
+- Planned to meet in couple of days with some coding done for their respective positions

 ## Sprint #3 (Week 3)
 ####Date/ Location: